Review of Library Materials and Resources Policy

 • The OPL material or resource under review will remain available to all OPL patrons during the review.

-• The OPL Manager will provide the OPL Director with a summary of the findings supporting the final decision.
+• The manager will provide the Library Executive Director with a summary of the findings supporting the final decision.

-• The OPL patron initiating the review request will be notified in writing from the library director or their designee of the decision and of any further action to be taken if any.
+• The OPL patron initiating the review request will be notified in writing from the Library Executive Director or their designee of the decision and subsequent further action to be taken, if any.
 This notification will be delivered within two (2) months of receipt of the completed request form.

 • All decisions made through this review process are final.
-Once an OPL material or resource has been evaluated through this Policy, it is not eligible for further reevaluation for a period of five (5) years from the notification letter.
+Once a material or resource has been evaluated through this policy, it is not eligible for further reevaluation by any other individuals for a period of five (5) years from the decision.

-• An updated file listing the title, date of request, date resolved, decision, will be kept by OPL and provided to anyone who requests the list.
+• An updated file, without identifying patron information, listing the title, date of request, date resolved, and decision, will be kept by OPL and provided to anyone who requests the list.

 • A copy of the Request for Review form, without identifying patron information, will be registered with the American Library Association’s Office for Intellectual Freedom.